 Foster Care

-How Much Do Foster Parents Get Paid in Massachusetts?
+Foster Care Massachusetts: How Much Do Foster Parents Get Paid

-Becoming a foster parent in Massachusetts is more than a chance to provide a nurturing space for children in need.
-It’s an opportunity to change the course of an entire life for a child in care.
+Becoming a foster parent in Massachusetts is more than a chance to provide a nurturing home for children in foster care.
+It’s an opportunity to change the course of a child’s entire life for the better.

-In Massachusetts, just like in many other parts of the US, the amount of the foster care stipend can vary based on two key factors:
+Just like many other U.S. states, the amount of the foster care stipend in Massachusetts can vary based on two key factors:

 • The child's medical care requirements

 In Massachusetts, the stipend is calculated on a daily basis.
-As children in care get older, the amount also goes up — this is because older children often have different needs.
+As children in foster care get older, the amount also increases — this is because older children often have different needs.

-Unfortunately, many children in care have experienced trauma.
-Providing for a child who is healing from neglect or abuse may require additional, specialized support, which can be more expensive.
-The same goes for children with complex medical needs.
+Unfortunately, many children in foster care have experienced trauma.
+Providing for a child who is healing from neglect or abuse may require additional, specialized support.
+The same applies to children with complex medical needs.

 In such situations, foster parents in Massachusetts might receive a higher stipend to ensure they can offer the best care possible.